stat545ubc-2024/assignment-b1-andreawongkoo/assignment_b01.md

 #' @param na.rm A reusable variable indicating whether to ignore NA values in the data.
 Defined globally to allow flexibility in handling missing values, while reducing redundancy.
 #' @param .groups A reusable variable to control the behavior of grouping (e.g., "drop"), as in `dplyr::summarize()`.
 Defined globally to allow flexibility and reduce redundancy if changing its assignment.
 #'
-#' @return A ggplot2 bar plot showing the count of the specified category across groups.
+#' @return A summary table with the counts for the chosen category per group.
 #' @export
 #'
 #' @examples